A day in the life of a Las Vegas K-9 officer

 Darko and Argos briefly look up from their food bowls, and as if performing a choreographed dance, the two spin in circles, wagging their tails.

 Dukes and Darko will retire together in December 2020.
-Dukes is excited to spend more time with his wife, two kids and the dogs that kept him alive while on duty.
+Dukes, 42, is excited to spend more time with his wife, two kids and the dogs that kept him alive while on duty.

 As for his K-9 partners, “I owe it to them to give them the best retirement that I possibly can, and let them be a dog for the last few years of their life,” he said.